- NAME: Barack Obama

 In the second part of his term as president, Obama has faced a number of obstacles and scored some victories as well.
 He signed his health-care reform plan, known as the Affordable Care Act, into law in March 2010.
 Obama's plan is intended to strengthen consumers' rights and to provide affordable insurance coverage and greater access to medical care.
 His opponents, however, claim that "Obamacare," as they have called it, added new costs to the country's overblown budget and may violate the Constitution with its requirement for individuals to obtain insurance.

 On the economic front, Obama has worked hard to steer the country through difficult financial times.
+He signed the Budget Control Act of 2011 in effort to rein in government spending and prevent the government from defaulting on its financial obligations.

 Learn more about the lives of African-Americans who have made extraordinary achievements in their fields, with our collection of Black History Groups.